stretchr/hoard/README.md

         // get the object and return it obj, err := SomeExpensiveFunctionToGetTheObject()

-        // return the object (and tell it to never expire) return obj, err, hoard.Expires().AfterSeconds(20)
+        // return the object (and tell it to expire after 20 seconds) return obj, err, hoard.Expires().AfterSeconds(20)

       }).(*Something)